 We have an extremely high success rate at our practice.
 The majority of our patients achieve 20/40 vision or better following the implant surgery.
 Because we require that the candidates have a stable prescription prior to implantation, the lenses rarely have to be replaced.
 However, if a significant change in vision does occur, the lenses could be removed and exchanged with new lenses.

 Complications are rare.
 During your consultation at our practice, we will discuss all possible side effects, and answer any further questions you have about the lenses.
 If cataracts should develop following the implantation, the lens will have to be removed.
 The patient can proceed with cataract surgery, where we will replace the natural lens of the eye, which will correct the cataract as well as the myopia.

 Dr. Rowen is committed to enhancing her patients' quality of life.
 In addition to performing advanced cataract surgery with the Visian ICL, she provides a range of cosmetic procedures to help patients improve their appearance.
-To find out more about these treatments, including microdermabrasion, Artefill, and blepharoplasty in Baltimore, please contact our office today.
+To find out more about these treatments, including microdermabrasion, Artefill, and blepharoplasty in Newport Beach, please contact our office today.